Top investors in Nigeria

 Polychain Capital

-Polychain Capital is a San Francisco-based venture capital firm founded in 2016 that specializes in blockchain assets and related technologies.
-It invests in blockchain protocols and companies to advance the global adoption of cryptocurrencies and actively manages portfolios of digital assets, reflecting a focus on information technology, financial technology, and blockchain sectors.
+Polychain Capital is a San Francisco-based venture capital firm founded in 2016 that invests in blockchain protocols and companies, with a focus on information technology, fintech, and blockchain sectors, aiming to advance global adoption of cryptocurrencies.

 Made 4 investments in Nigeria